aaronpk/XRay/README.md

 * `expect=feed` - If you know the thing you are parsing is a feed, include this parameter which will avoid running the autodetection rules and will provide better results for some feeds.
 * `accept` - (options: `html`, `json`, `activitypub`, `xml`) - Without this parameter, XRay sends a default `Accept` header to prioritize getting the most likely best result from a page.
 If you are parsing a page for a specific purpose and expect to find only one type of content (e.g. webmentions will probably only be from HTML pages), you can include this parameter to adjust the `Accept` header XRay sends.

-Additional parameters are supported when making requests that use the Twitter or GitHub API.
+Additional parameters are supported when making requests that use the GitHub API.
 See the Authentication section below for details.

 The XRay constructor can optionally be passed an array of default options, which will be applied in addition to (and can be overridden by) the options passed to individual `parse()` calls.